Vaccinations for Dogs and Puppies

 This contagious viral disease can cause a variety of symptoms ranging from fever, thirst and loss of appetite to bleeding problems and liver damage.
 Infection is spread through the ingestion of infected urine, faeces or saliva.
 The good news is that it can be prevented by vaccination.

 Non-core vaccinations are less important than core vaccinations, but your puppy may still need them under certain circumstances, such as if they are going on holiday or staying in a boarding kennel.
 Your vet will be able to tell you if your dog could benefit from them.

 This is a potentially fatal bacterial disease generally transmitted through direct contact with infected urine or contaminated water.
 Rats are the main carriers of disease.
 Thankfully it’s less common in the UK than in other countries but, if contracted, it can cause rapid and fatal kidney and liver damage.
 This is one of the diseases that can be contracted by humans too in the form of Weil’s Disease.

 Canine Infectious Tracheobronchitis (Kennel Cough)

 Rabies is a very serious and fatal disease that, thankfully, isn’t currently seen in the UK.
-To keep it that way, it’s compulsory to have this vaccination if you want to travel with your dog outside the UK.
+To keep it that way, it’s compulsory to have this vaccination if you want to travel with your dog abroad.

 Coronavirus causes diarrhoea in dogs, particularly puppies and young dogs.
 You may find that this vaccine is included in combination vaccinations.
 Your vet will be able to tell you more.